-Cigna will ensure health plan benefit coverage and will lift the “refill-too-soon” edits on Part D drugs when there are circumstances that could reasonably result in disruption of access to your Medicare Advantage health plan benefits or covered Part D drugs in the event of a:
+Cigna will ensure health plan benefit coverage and will lift the “refill-too-soon” edits on Part D drugs during a disaster.
+“Disasters” include a:

 - Presidential emergency declaration

 - Declaration of emergency or disaster by a Governor

 - Public health emergency announcement by the Secretary of Health and Human Services

 - Coverage of Medicare Parts A, B, and Supplemental plan benefits will be supplied at non-contracted facilities.

 - Applicable requirements for gatekeeper referrals will be waived in full.